 Working in an office setup means adhering to a routine with a clearly defined start and end time.
 This is not the case when working remotely.
 Since there is little or no accountability, especially on the arrival and departure times, it can be challenging to remain on track, so you should consider creating a schedule tailored to your needs and stick to it.

 Maintaining regular working hours does not only enable you to complete assigned tasks on time, manage your workload, and determine when to take on more jobs.
 It also helps you maintain a balance between your personal and work life.
 Be sure to discuss your working schedule with your employer and colleagues, so they know when you are available for meetings and questions.
-You could also invest in time-tracking software to help determine whether you are sticking to your schedule.
+You could also invest in time-tracking app to help determine whether you are sticking to your schedule.

 Prepare a To-do List